saltstack/salt-enhancement-proposals/delayed-state-rendering.md

 ### Orchestration

 The goal of this feature is to have a more powerful highstate.
-However, as I have done to date, pieces of the would-be highstate can be broken out into separate states, called by orchestration states, or beacons and reactors.
+However, currently, pieces of the would-be highstate can be broken out into separate states called by orchestration states, or beacons and reactors.
 I find this to be a less intuitive and more complicated approach if you do much beyond the simplest orchestration.

 ## Unresolved questions
 [unresolved]: #unresolved-questions

 Finer details of the internal mechanisms could be solidified.
-I choose to not get too deep into that to leave room for the developers.
+We chose to not get too deep into that to leave room for the developers.

 How alternate renderers could implement this could also be fleshed out further.